Keep Your Startup Out Of The Sand

 I started this company, Synthesis Engineering Services, with the concept that one is limited, but many are unstoppable.
 I don’t know (and can’t know) everything that my customers may need, but I can certainly find out who does know about each piece.
 The concept is “bringing the pieces together for a coherent whole“, and I have developed a network of people that know stuff.
-That network is amazingly helpful.
-In a startup, you need to do something similar — build a network of smart people that can help guide you.
+That network is amazingly helpful as we ‘scratch each other’s backs’.
+In a startup, you need something similar — a network of smart people that can help guide you.

 Where Should I Get The Widget Made?